What Quals do You Need to Become a Photographer?

 What can you do to keep your days structured and organised?

-1. Client meetings – these meetings are your chance to scope out exactly what they want and expect of your photography.
-In most cases, clients will visit you, but you may find yourself visiting clients in their homes to get the brief.
+These meetings are your chance to scope out exactly what clients want and expect from your photography.
+In most cases, clients will visit you, but you may find yourself visiting them in their homes to get the brief.

-2. Always make sure that you have liaised with the client and are confident of their requirements.
+Always make sure that you have liaised with the client and are confident in their requirements.
 To ensure this, get their requests in writing and have them sign a contract.
 This will prevent clients from changing their minds incessantly and wasting your time.

-3. If your goal is to expand your portfolio, you can use previous customer events to inspire your layout and image choices.
+If your goal is to expand your portfolio, you can use previous customer events to inspire your layout and image choices.
+Building a diverse and well-presented portfolio will help you attract more clients and showcase your creative range.

-4. Once your photographs are taken – in order of priority and deadlines – you will need to spend time touching them up and editing them on your computer.
-Once uploaded you will be able to modify colours, and lighting, and ultimately make them more presentable.
+Once your photographs are taken — in order of priority and deadlines — you will need to spend time touching them up and editing them on your computer.
+Once uploaded, you’ll be able to modify colours, adjust lighting, and ultimately make them more presentable.

-5. Before printing off the finished product, allow your clients to see what their pictures will look like.
-This will make it easier for them to pick and choose which ones they like most before you develop and post the finished piece.
+Before printing off the finished product, allow your clients to see what their pictures will look like.
+This will make it easier for them to pick and choose which ones they like most before you develop and deliver the final product.

 Your responsibilities